David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * President Ho Chi Minh is honored by the world (UNESCO) for his contributions to the nation and humanity, not just within Vietnam.
 * During his lifetime, Ho Chi Minh always opposed "personality cults"; his ideology and morality serve the people and country, forming a spiritual foundation for national development.

+**Allegation:** Claims that Ho Chi Minh self-attributed the "Ruling Party" status to monopolize power; asserts that a "Ruling Party" contradicts a "State of the people, by the people, for the people."
+* The concept of a "Ruling Party" is a creative application of Marxism-Leninism after seizing power to lead the construction of a new society, not for personal power.
+* The Party leads through guidelines, persuasion, and setting examples ("The Party is morality, civilization"), not by ruling like mandarins or imposing a dictatorship.
+* The Ruling Party and the People's State are unified: The Party leads to ensure the State truly serves the people and that power belongs to the people.
+* Risks of corruption or abuse of power stem from the individualism of specific cadres, not the nature of the "Ruling Party"; Ho Chi Minh warned against and fought this early on.

 **2. On the path to Socialism:**

 **Allegation:** Claims that Vietnam's steadfastness in the goal of national independence associated with Socialism is a mistake, following the "failed tracks" of the Soviet Union; demands the abandonment of Socialism to follow the capitalist path.